qasimobaidullah/qasimobaidullah/README.md

 -->
 # Hi there! 👋 I'm Qasim Obaidullah

-## Senior Unity 3D Game Developer 🎮 | Open-World Enthusiast | Hyper-Casual Specialist
+## Senior Game Developer 🎮 | Open-World Enthusiast | Hyper-Casual Specialist

 Welcome to my GitHub profile!
 I'm Qasim Obaidullah, a seasoned game developer with over 5 years of experience in crafting immersive gaming experiences.
 My expertise lies in Unity 3D development, and I'm passionate about pushing the boundaries of the gaming industry.

 ### 🚀 My Expertise:

-- **Unity 3D Development:** Proficient in coding, scripting, and optimizing game performance.
+- **3D Development:** Proficient in coding, scripting, and optimizing game performance.
 - **Open-World Games:** Led the development of a groundbreaking open-world game with record-breaking downloads.
 - **Hyper-Casual Genre:** Successfully enhanced user engagement and increased retention rates.